AdaCore/gpr/doc/gprbuild_ug/companion_tools.rst

   project installation directory if an absolute path.
 Otherwise it is appended to the prefix above.
 The default is ``share/gpr``.

+* :smap:`--gpr-registry-file=<file>`

+  The JSON file passed as argument describes additional attributes that should be handled.
+In a user defined package the attributes won't be listed except if explicitly described into the JSON file.

 * :samp:`--no-project`

   Specify that no project is to be generated and installed.